sigitpratm/BropertyLandingPage/README.md

 * Install via npm: npm i startbootstrap-landing-page
 * Clone the repo: git clone https://github.com/sigitpratm/BropertyLandingPage.git
 * Fork, Clone, or Download on GitHub

+# Bug and Issue
+Have a bug or an issue with this template?
+Open a new issue here on GitHub or leave a comment